Young-ook/data-lab-on-wsl/examples/spark/README.md

 # Spark on WSL
 ## Run Spark Examples
-### Jupyter with Standalone Cluster
+### PySpark on Jupyter
-Open the `init-pyspark.ipynb` file in the jupyter notebook.
+Open the `pyspark-basic.ipynb` file in the jupyter notebook.
+And follow the PySpark basic tutorials.
 ![wsl-pyspark-jupyter-sc](../../images/wsl-pyspark-jupyter-sc.png)

 ### Local Machine